nolan-meyer1/ThemePark-Application/README.md

 ### &#9679; $${\color{lightblue}Review}$$
 This is what contains all the data about an individual review.
 It will show the rating, text, author name, profile picture URL, and relative time description.

-### &#9679; $${\color{lightblue}ParkReviewInformation}$$
-This is what contains all the data we have about the park review.
-It will contain a variable that shows how many stars the park is, and it will contain a list of Review objects.

 ### &#9679; $${\color{lightblue}ReviewParser}$$